2014 Ram ProMaster Cargo “High Roof” (159-inch wheelbase)

 Color us impressed.
 The ProMaster is an elegantly simple and thoughtfully composed workhorse that asks little extra of drivers than might a minivan.
 We look forward to testing a similar van in more temperate conditions, giving us a chance to report more accurately on fuel economy.

-Check out our Review Flashback! of the 1973 Dodge Sportsman van here
+Review Flashback! of the 1973 Dodge Sportsman

 Funny note: Despite the sub-zero temperatures, the ProMaster cabin area warmed up fairly quickly.
 But, with no partition between the cabin and cargo area (as most upfitted vans will likely include), changes in speed or direction resulted in ice-cold air tumbling into the cabin area from the back of the van.
 Suggestion: If for some reason you’re going to spend time driving a completely empty cargo can in ice cold conditions, bring a scarf.